stefanmlrj/CarinaHardy-Instagram-Data-Analysis/README.md

 6. **A/B Testing**:

    * Use A/B testing for different **post formats**, **captions**, and **imagery** to understand what works best with the audience and refine content strategies.

 ---

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository, create a new branch, and submit a pull request.
-Suggestions for improvements and additional features are welcome!

----